The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

 \subsection{Uniform-IDLA}

-Recall that in the Sequential-IDLA we run the walks one by one in order and walk $i+1$ starts only after $i$ has settled, while in the Parallel-IDLA they move at the same time until they settle breaking ties by the walk with smallest index.
+Recall that in the Sequential-IDLA we run the walks one by one in order and walk $i+1$ starts only after walk $i$ has settled, while in the Parallel-IDLA all particles walk simultaneously until they settle, breaking ties by settling the particle with smallest index.
 In either Sequential or Parallel we are interested in the longest walk.
 Another natural way to run the IDLA process is in uniform order: we choose a random unsettled particle and move it to a random neighbouring vertex which it settles on if unoccupied.
-We call this process the Uniform IDLA.
-The Uniform-IDLA process can be seen as lying between the Sequential and Parallel-IDLA models.
-To sample from the Uniform IDLA process, we first consider an infinite sequence $(R_i)$ where the $R_i$ are independent random variables sampled from $\{2,\ldots, n\}$.
-Then we run the Uniform IDLA as following: First particle $1$ settles in origin, so the origin is occupied.
+We call this process the Uniform-IDLA.
+This process can be seen as lying between the Sequential and Parallel-IDLA models.
+To sample from the Uniform-IDLA process, we first consider an infinite sequence $R = (R_i)$ where the $R_i$s are independent random variables sampled from $\{2,\ldots, n\}$.
+Then we run the Uniform-IDLA as follows: First particle $1$ settles at the origin, so the origin is occupied.
 Then, at each time-step $t \geq 1$, if particle $R_t$ is unsettled, it moves to a random neighbour, otherwise it stays in its current location.
 If such neighbour is not occupied, particle $R_t$ settles on it and the vertex is now occupied.